infobip/oneapi-php/QUICKSTART.md

     ?>

-Parseco will send a HTTP POST request to this URL, and your web application must process it like his:
+Parseco will send a HTTP POST request to this URL, and your web application must process it like this:

     <?php

     require_once(PATH_TO_LIBRARY);

     $result = SmsClient::unserializeDeliveryStatus();